netdata/learn/docs/cloud/visualize/dashboards.md

 Delete any dashboard by navigating to it and clicking the **Delete** button.
 This will remove this entry from the dropdown for every member of this War Room.

+### Minimum browser viewport

+Because of the visual complexity of individual charts, dashboards require a minimum browser viewport of 800px.

 ## What's next?